presarjr/editing-github_demo/0304-in_class_exercise.md

 2. After they complete seminary training, women's access to the pulpit has often been denied.
 3. After Joe decided to join the navy, the recruiter enthusiastically shook his hand.
 4. A skeleton caught my attention when I entered the doctor's office.
-5. To please the children, some fireworks were set off a day early.
+5. Some fireworks were set off a day early to plese the children.
 6. Though only sixteen, UCLA accepted Martha's application.